 Chiropractors take a complete health history, perform physical exams (including orthopedic testing, muscle testing, ranges of motion and other pertinent tests) and provide each patient with a specific diagnosis.
 From there a comprehensive treatment plan is explained and prescribed to help you resolve your condition!

 Chiropractors are one of only 5 classes of health professionals who are called doctors.
 To become a Chiropractor you have to attend an accredited Chiropractic College / University for 4 intensive years, where you spend over 4,200 hours on specific education and training.
 This is equivalent to the time spent at medical school.
 In order to be considered, a minimum of three years of Undergraduate education is necessary.

 Chiropractors treat any condition related to muscles, joints, nerves or bones.
 Several reasons to see a chiropractor include (but are not limited to):

 - Repetitive Strain Injury

 - Limited ranges of motion in the back, shoulders, neck or limbs

 A Unique Chiropractic Treatment: Active Release Technique

 Active Release Technique is the most well-known and popular myofascial technique.
 These techniques are used to induce motion between muscles and different fascial planes, and break down scar tissues and adhesions.
 This soft tissue technique is applied to muscles, tendons, ligaments, fascia and nerves.
-They can help treat tight and tender muscles, repetitive strain injuries, post surgical scar tissue, joint dysfunction, and adhesions that restrict range of motion.
+They can help treat tight and tender muscles, repetitive strain injuries, post-surgical scar tissue, joint dysfunction, and adhesions that restrict the range of motion.

 Myofascial techniques use motion and applied pressure to stretch the tissues, allowing specific areas to be targeted in very precise ways.
-Active motion (patient moves body part) is used whenever possible to give them a sense of control and maximize range of motion.
+Active motion (patient moves body part) is used whenever possible to give them a sense of control and maximize the range of motion.